 PhD Supervision and Postdoc Mentoring

-I have supervised eighteen PhD students to completion, all successfully, and I have nine further PhD students currently under supervision, either solely registered at Warwick or as part of the Erasmus Mundus GEM School PhD Programme.
+I have supervised twenty-six PhD students to completion, all successfully, and I have eight further PhD students currently under supervision, either solely registered at Warwick or as part of the Erasmus Mundus GEM School PhD Programme.
 All of them have worked or are working in the broad area of political economy and have research interests which intersect my own in important ways.

-For the last five years I have been responsible for running the Professional Socialisation Series organised for the department's PhD students by the CRIPS Committee.
+For the last seven years I have either been responsible for running or a contributor to the Professional Socialisation Series organised for the department's PhD students by the CRIPS Committee.
 The series is designed to give our PhD students insights into what to expect from the profession if they are targeting an academic career and how to put themselves in the best possible position to realise those ambitions.
 Many of the sessions have been recorded and are available on my podcast page.

-I have also had responsibility during my career for mentoring thirteen Postdoctoral Fellows.
+I have also had responsibility during my career for mentoring fifteen Postdoctoral Fellows.
 All of these people are either still on the Early Career Scholar programme at Warwick or have moved successfully into a permament lectureship.
 Please contact me if your research interests are similar to mine and you wish to apply for postdoc funding via Warwick.
 The Department has a dedicated webpage to explain to interested candidates the process for applying to each of the major external funders of stand-alone Postdoctoral Fellowships.